jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Softmax classifier

-For many classification problems, we categorize an input to one of the many classes.
-For example, we can classify an image to one of the 100 possible object classes.
-We use softmax classifier to compute K probabilities, one per class for an input image (the combined probabilities remains 1).
+For many classification problem, we categorize an input to one of the many classes.
+For example, we can classify an image to one of the 100 possbile object classes.
+We use softmax classifier to compute K probabilites, one per class for an input image (the combined probabilities remains 1).

 <div class="imgcap">
 <img src="/assets/dl/deep_learner2.jpg" style="border:none;width:70%;">